ADGEfficiency/adgefficiency.github.io/_pages/my-work.md

 ---

 I'm an energy engineer / data scientist who likes to build models to control energy systems.
-I've worked on industrial energy projects at a large utility and demand side flexibility at a start-up.
+I've worked on industrial energy projects at a large utility and on demand side flexibility at a start-up.
+Currently I'm the director at Data Science Retreat.

 I also [teach an introduction to reinforcement learning course](https://github.com/ADGEfficiency/rl-course) and maintain repositories of [reinforcement learning](https://github.com/ADGEfficiency/rl-resources) and [machine learning](https://github.com/ADGEfficiency/ml-resources).